aureliayang/aureliayang.github.io/_pages/about.md

 **Coupling between ParFlow and land surface models**
 * Coupling with NASA LIS, ongoing project in US
-* Coupling with latest Common Land Model (CoLM), future work in China
+* Coupling with latest Common Land Model (CoLM), future collaboration in China

 **Applications of integrated hydrologic models for scientific discoveries**
 * Topography-controls on spatiotemporal variations of ET age